hakiKhuva/f4nsix-url-shortener/app/templates/legal/terms_of_service.md

 * If any user reports or redirect to the abusive/disrespectful URL.
 * If any spam
-* Receive no click in last 15 days.

 {{app_name}} limit the user requests as it may use more resources.
 The user is temporarily blocked when exceeding limits.